torrepaul315/Torres-Blog/readme.md

 * Check in your code

+* Take pictures of your entity relationship diagrams and check them in.

 ## 3. Create the Database and Tables

 * Work together to create the database and tables using the entity relationship diagram you drew as a reference.